|99% of this website is about Mark 3 (mk3), which is the previous edition of the game (2016 to 2022). The reasons for this are explained here.|

 Tricks & Tips

-- He's basically a combat-Rhupert; you pay the 3 pts extra for his improved statline, combat capabilities, tactician bubble and Stir the Blood.
-A good trade for most of the times, but if you crouch for points, consider whether you could settle for Rhupert only.
+- He's basically a combat-Rhupert; you pay the 4 pts extra for his improved statline, combat capabilities, tactician bubble and Stir the Blood.
+A good trade for most of the times, but if you're short for points consider whether you could settle for Rhupert only.

 - Stir the Blood buffs your models' next melee attack - keep that in mind with units who can deliver multiple attacks during their activation, especially with cavalries where even the impact attack can trigger it.